 PV system installation can be grid tied, stand alone, or hybrid.
-It could be on the roof, ground-mounted with tracking option, or it could be in a car park or facade-mounted.
+It could be ground-mounted with tracking option.

 Quantum and usage of generated electricity is an important factor when deciding on the type of system.
 A good system design has high efficiency, flexibility and a modular approach for faster and quicker installations.
 When designing large-scale PV power plants, the most attention should be spent on the response of the PV plant power output against dynamic conditions of the grid.
 Faster power curtailment or fault ride through capability of Inverter is useful for this purpose.